markusmoenig/CHIPcade/ChipReference.md

 - **SPRX Sd (Value|Rs)**.
 Set the x position of the sprite.
 - **SPRY Sd (Value|Rs)**.
 Set the y position of the sprite.
 - **SPRROT Sd (Value|Rs)**.
 Set the rotation of the sprite.
+- **SPRROO Sd (Value|Rs)**.
+Set the rotation offset of the sprite.
+By default, CHIPcade assumes sprites are oriented upwards (0° points up).
+If a sprite, like a bullet, is designed to face right, you can apply a rotation offset of **-90s** to align it correctly.
+This offset adjusts the sprite’s default orientation, effectively rotating it an additional 90° counterclockwise.
 - **SPRPRI Sd (Value|Rs)**.
 Set the priority of the sprite.
 Sprite with a higher priority are drawn on top of sprites with a lower priority.
 Default is 0.
 - **SPRALP Sd (Value|Rs)**.
 Set the alpha value of the sprite.
 Default is 1.0 (fully opaque).
 - **SPRSCL Sd (Value|Rs)**.
 Set the scale of the sprite.
 Default is 1.0.